LIVENlab/enbios/README.md

 ENBIOS2 (Environmental and Bioeconomic System Analysis)  is a [python-based](https://pypi.org/project/enbios/) simulation tool for the assessment of environmental impacts and resource requirements of energy system pathways according to policy scenarios.
 These pathways are typically calculated by Energy System Optimization Models (ESOMs).
 Currently, ENBIOS is coupled with the
-[Calliope](https://www.callio.pe/) framework and we are working to couple it with the [TIMES](https://iea-etsap.org/index.php/etsap-tools/model-generators/times) framework.
+[Calliope](https://www.callio.pe/) framework, and we are working to couple it with the [TIMES](https://iea-etsap.org/index.php/etsap-tools/model-generators/times) framework.

 ENBIOS2 is based on the integration of Life Cycle Assessment and the Multi-Scale Integrated Assessment of Socio-ecosystem framework (MuSIASEM) originally developed by C. Madrid-López